Polymer Clay Bead Making with Cindy Lietz • "I learned by making mistakes... Now you don't have to."

 Hi Cindy

-Wow thank you for the work you put into devloping this technique.
-I haven't tried it yet but will very soon.
-The video is well done and your directions very clear!
+Wow thank you for the work you put into developing this technique.
+The video is well done and your directions are very clear!

 Thanks!